 Wellness is about an individual's personal well-being and sense of safety in the community.
-Often people who live in poverty are dealing with a multitude of complex issues: mental illness, additions, family violence, lack of supports, cultural barriers and a variety of other potential challenges.
+Often people who live in poverty are dealing with a multitude of complex issues: mental illness, addictions, family violence, lack of supports, cultural barriers and a variety of other potential challenges.
 United Way's focused investments provide easy access to the resources they need and the immediate and sustained help necessary to build stronger, healthier lives.

 95,013 people helped through United Way investments